 What steps can I take to protect my child from concussions?

 You can help your child prevent concussions and other brain injuries by:

-- Educating your child about the signs of concussion;
+- Educating your child about the signs of a concussion;

 - Encouraging your child to play by the rules;